bcweeks/Skelevision/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We adapt recent deep nerual network approaches in computer vision to enable high throughput measurement of functional traits on museum skeletal specimens.
-This repository will provide code and link to bird skeleton images.
-We hope that this will accelerate and inspire large scale study of functional traits on museum skeletal specimens.
+We adapt recent deep neural network approaches in computer vision to enable high throughput measurement of functional traits on museum bird skeletal specimens.
+This repository provides the necessary code and links to the necessary bird skeleton images to train and test the model.
+For more detail, please see Weeks et al. 2022.
+A deep neural network for high throughput measurement of functional traits on museum skeletal specimens. _Methods in Ecology and Evolution._

 <p align="right">(<a href="#top">back to top</a>)</p>